Artemide Tizio 50 Desk Lamp – 1976 Catalogue Picture

 Manufacturer: Artemide S.p.A., Pregnana Milanese, near Milan, Italy.

-They were made with or without a small handle on the lampshade.
-It depends on the period the were produced.
-The don’t appear with it in catalogues.
-Lamps from the 90s have it, but also early ones.
-Also a version with a dimmer exists.
+The Tizio was produced with or without a small handle on the lampshade, depending on the period in which it was made.
+The handle does not appear in catalogues.
+Lamps from the 1990s have it, but some early examples do as well.
+A version with a dimmer also exists.

-This desk lamp was designed in 1971 and went in production in 1972.
-You can find it in the Artemide catalogue from 1973 here on Vintageinfo.
-Also in the Artemide catalogue from 1976.
+This desk lamp was designed in 1971 and went into production in 1972.
+It can be found in the Artemide catalogue from 1973, available here on Vintageinfo, and also in the Artemide catalogue from 1976, over here.

-The Tizio 50 can be placed in any position one desires.
-Its two counter-weights will always keep this desk lamp in balance.
-The electricity runs from the base, true the metal arms, to the light source.
-So there is no cord visible, other than the one that runs from the base to the electrical socket.
-This was quite ground-breaking at the time this desk lamp was designed.
-It is absolutely not dangerous.
-The light transforms its power to very low voltage in the base (12 volt).
+The Tizio 50 can be positioned in any way the user desires.
+Its two counterweights always keep the lamp in balance.
+Electricity runs from the base through the metal arms to the light source, so no cord is visible, except for the one running from the base to the electrical socket.
+This was quite ground-breaking at the time the lamp was designed.
+It is absolutely not dangerous: the power is transformed in the base to very low voltage (12 volts).

 The Tizio desk lamp received several awards: